apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

 #.
 Select the VNF template you want to work with.

 #.
-Click "VNF settings" tab of the VNF template
+Click on the "VNF settings" tab of the VNF template

    |vnf-template-vnf-settings.png|